PoTiwi/WebAssembler/README.md

 ### String and Memory Utilities

-These are high-level custom instructions that operate on the string value attached to a register.
+High-level custom instructions that operate on the string value attached to a register.

 | Instruction | What it does |
 |---|---|